Trade Salesforce.com Inc. Stocks

 Salesforce Stock and the Global Financial Crisis

-The first pullback suffered by Salesforce stock was not its own doing, but was in response to the global financial crisis.
-Shares hit a high of $18.80 (slit-adjusted) in June 2008, but fell to a low of $5.20 a share by November 2008.
+The first pullback suffered by Salesforce stock was not its own doing, but was in response to the global financial crisis. stocks hit a high of $18.80 (slit-adjusted) in June 2008, but fell to a low of $5.20 a stock by November 2008.
 That drop set the stock up for its next leg higher, which took the stock to a high of $37.81 by December 2010 for a more than 600% return in two years.

 Salesforce Stocks Trading Ideas